South Australian Wines

 Michael came to the wine industry from a construction background having spent years attending wine tastings and collecting the wines of the world.
 In 1998, he established his own Australian wine export company and after three successful years of selling other people's wine, he and business partner Richard Mintz decided to start their own operation.

-More About Turkey Flat Wines
+About Turkey Flat Winery

 Turkey Flat is more than just a vineyard and home to one of the best Barossa wines, it is a family business that forms a vital part of the region's rich cultural history and heritage